BladeRunnerJS/brjs-site/_posts/2014-02-28-productivity-why-ghost-chose-emberjs.md

 ## Ghost: A great example of "open" source

-A big thanks to the Ghost team for demonstrating that open sourcing is about much more then simply sharing code; it's about open discussion, sharing ideas and an opportunity for everybody involved to learn.
+A big thanks to the Ghost team for demonstrating that open sourcing is about much more than simply sharing code; it's about open discussion, sharing ideas and an opportunity for everybody involved to learn.

 ## v0.4 release due shortly